-Breakers Point and Cannon Beach Grade the Dunes Illegally and Get a Violation
+Breakers Point and Cannon Beach Grade the Dunes Illegally in 2015 and Get a Violation

-Breakers Point and Cannon Beach collaborated in extensive illegal storm-related dune-grading in December 2015 to protect the crumbling bank of nearby Ecola Creek.
+Breakers Point and Cannon Beach collaborated in extensive illegal storm-related dune-grading in December 2015 to protect the crumbling bank of nearby Ecola Creek which occasionally threatens buried infrastructure.
+But it also provided an opportunity to grade for view enhancement.
 They removed an entire dune on Breakers Point property, took clean sand from the publicly-owned ocean shore to fill the hole, and graded flat the whole adjacent beach access area, denuding it of European beach grass in the process.
 BP and Cannon Beach acted illegally and without authorization from the Parks Department, which manages the ocean shore.
 In May 2016, OPRD issued a Notice of Violation, and ordered both Breakers Point and Cannon Beach to restore the public dunes to the original hummocky appearance, and plant it with European beach grass as before.
 They had to complete the work by November 2016, which they did.

 The Future of the Dunes

 The foredunes belong to all Oregonians.
 They are an essential part of Cannon Beach’s beauty, and its economy as well.
 “The view” includes the experiences of thousands of visitors and residents who live in or come to Cannon Beach for the view of the dunes from the beach.
 Graded dunes are, frankly, ugly.
 They also do not protect the city in king tides and storms like taller dunes do, an especially important consideration in this era of climate change.
 Now that Cannon Beach has taken the courageous step of ending view grading, it is to be hoped that other communities fronting the dunes will consider doing likewise.